osavaryb/abella_schema/README.md

 4) proj&inj

-MEETING
+NEXT MEETING
-10th regular meeting
+10/07 regular meeting
-12th code walk
+12/07 code walk
-17 meetup with dale
+17/07 meetup with dale

 REPORT
-1 or 2 pages (computer science generalist) summary of research - bilan RAPT report
+by the end of the summer - 1 or 2 pages (computer science generalist) summary of research later this year - paragraph for RAPT report

 (03/07/2013)
 * working on breduce.thm now, to test quantifiers in contexts.